Associate Professor of Kinesiology

 American Red Cross First Aid and CPR Training

-Groups that we have typically certify each year are the graduate students at Merry Lea, Umble Center staff and Sauder Hall staff, CCYC teachers and staff at the College Mennonite Church pre-school.
-Currently there are classes for the Goshen College Education department to certify all new teachers each spring.
-We have certified many teachers in the Lagrange county area.
+Groups that are certified each year are the graduate students at Merry Lea, Umble Center staff and Sauder Hall staff, CCYC teachers and staff at the College Mennonite Church pre-school.
+Currently there are classes for the Goshen College Education department to certify all new teachers each spring preparing them for their fall student teaching assignments.

 AAHPERD – American Alliance for Health, Physical Education, Recreation and Dance